sagivo/nodejs-addons/README.md

+# Node.js Addons
-Sometimes you want to use your existing c++ code directly from your node app.&nbsp;
+Sometimes you want to use your existing c++ code directly from your node app.
 You can do it using Node.js addons, [nan](https://github.com/nodejs/nan) and [node-gym](https://github.com/nodejs/node-gyp) library.

 ## C++ code